 And while I said that I rarely make this salad from scratch, it would totally be an amazing appetizer or finger sandwich at a bridal or baby shower etc. Instead of trying to hold the salad between two slices of bread or slider bun though, why not stuff mini pita breads which have been cut in half?
 Having just written this down, I wish I had a reason to prepare just that- I can already see a patter with a pyramid of dainty, little pita breads stuffed gently with a lovely, curried chicken salad.
 The kind that would be served at high tea, on a silver plate, in one of the many books my nose was usually found in, as a teenager.

 Curried Chicken Salad

-Just a classic salad that works as a meal for one, or the perfect stuffing for mini pita breads for a tea party or shower.
+Just a classic salad that works as a meal for two, or as the perfect stuffing for mini pita breads for a tea party or shower.
 Sweet, curry, crunchy, everything you want in a chicken salad

-- 1 cup cooked chicken thigh or breast meat, skins removed, chopped into 1/2 pieces or slightly smaller
+- 1 cup cooked chicken thigh or breast meat skins removed, chopped into 1/2 inch or slightly smaller chunks

-- 1/2 small to medium Granny Smith apple chopped into small chunks
+- 1/2 small to medium Granny Smith apple chopped into small pieces

-- 1/3 cup grapes (about 10) cut in half, or thirds, if large grapes
+- 1/3 cup grapes (about 10) cut in half, or thirds if larger

 - 1/4 cup parsley chopped